catbro666/lua-debugger/README.md

 Sets a breakpoint within function `func`, right at the `line` line of source file.

 `func` is a function, and `line` is a number which means the line number for setting breakpoint.

+If the `line` is out of the range of function definition, returns `nil`; otherwise, the `line`

+will be automatically corrected to the nearest activeline (greater than or equal to `line`).

+If `line` is not specified, then it will be the smallest activeline by default.

 Returns the breakpoint id when success, otherwise returns `nil`.